 Appendix 2 shows the minimum recommended separation distances between cylinders, the store(s) and other features.

 Where there are space restraints a permanent physical partition may be used to help achieve the required minimum recommended separation distances.
 The height of the partition should be relevant to the hazard, however, it should be not less than 2 meters high, unless for non-fire hazards a lower partition can be justified through risk assessment.
 The required minimum recommended separation distance can include the length of the sides of the partition, as shown in Figure 1.
 Such partitions should be imperforate and constructed of suitable materials, for example, solid masonry or concrete.
-Where protecting against fire hazards they should be constructed to achieve at least 30 minutes’ fire-resistance.
+Where protecting against fire hazards, they should be constructed to achieve at least 30 minutes’ fire-resistance for best practices in gas cylinder storage.

 |Where the wall separates vulnerable populations from the cylinders (not including inert gases), the fire resistance provided should be a minimum of 60 minutes.